lilpaf/MicroserviceDemo/README.md

 # MicroserviceDemo
-This is demo project that is aimed to show microservice architecture
+This is .NET Core demo project that is aimed to show microservice architecture

 ### Requirments